theDahunsiDavid/cvtailor/README.md

 # CV Tailor

-CV Tailor is a web application designed to help users create and customize their resumes.
+CV Tailor is a web application built to help job applicants tailor their resumes to various job descriptions with ease.

 This guide will walk you through the installation and usage of the application.

 ## Table of Contents